 Info: Performing the steps described in this article requires direct server access.
 Depending upon how your system is hosted and the level of access you have to that system, coordination may be required with your Partner or WoodWing Support team.

 After adding a custom metadata property to Studio Server, it can be added to the Solr search index so that the time it takes to perform a search on that property is reduced.
-At the same time, the property can also be added as a facet to the Facet list in Studio.

 For the following steps, assume that a custom property named MYSTRING of type 'string' is added to Solr.